-Primary effluent undergoes secondary (biological) treatment in Oxidation Ponds with a combined surface area of 440 acres (Figure 6).
+Primary effluent undergoes secondary (biological) treatment in two Oxidation Ponds that have a combined surface area of roughly 412 acres (Figure 6).
+Primary effluent is initially discharged into a distribution channel and conveyed to the ponds through a series of cross-over pipes embedded in pond levees.
+Return channels connected to each pond collect the treated wastewater.
+The return channel connected to the smaller pond (Pond 1) redistributes the treated wastewater into the distribution channel where it is mixed with primary effluent and recirculated throughout the system.
+Treated wastewater entering the return channel connected to the larger pond (Pond 2) is convey by the Pond Effluent Pump Station to downstream treatment processes.
+This in effect creates a single pond system.
 The Oxidation Ponds were constructed in their present form in 1968 and designed to treat high biochemical oxygen demand (BOD) loadings during the summer canning season.
 BOD loadings were greatly reduced with the departure of the canneries in 1983.
 The original surface aerators (2,500 hp of total surface aeration capacity) were replaced by seven smaller (15 hp) aerators located in the distribution and return channels that help to break apart algal mats that otherwise disrupt wastewater conveyance and to supplement aeration provided by microalgae and atmospheric diffusion.